The Un-Method-Method Birth Class

 - September 25th-November 8th (Skipping 9/27 and 10/25)

 - November 15- January 3rd (Skipping 11/22 and 12/27)

 For more information about scheduled classes or private instruction, please contact me, or call: 917-613-7865.

 How much are your classes, and are they covered by insurance?

 The group class series is $289 per couple.
 Private classes are $429 per couple.
-Workshops are $119 per couple, except the FREE What to Expect Class.
+Workshops are $89 per couple for the group classes, and $119 for private workshops.
+I also host a FREE What to Expect Class a few times a year.
 I do not bill insurance directly, but will give you a receipt for the classes.
 Depending on your insurance plan, couples may receive reimbursement through insurance or flex spending.
 Contact your insurance provider directly for more information and ask if childbirth education classes are covered by your plan.

 Payment is due by the first class of the series.